MQ-FOAR705/HammondA_PoC_Design/README.md

-Ignore the following as without full permissions I can't make adjustments to my respository.
+###Ignore the following as without full permissions I can't make adjustments to my respository.
-(((- This will copy the project repository, placing the relevant folder structure, scripts and necessary files onto your computer.
+This will copy the project repository, placing the relevant folder structure, scripts and necessary files onto your computer.

 Navigate the Ubuntu terminal to your base C: folder (cd /mnt/c/) and run the following commands: